EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Recoding America.md

 - *Spending time with frontline staff, watching them work, and asking questions about how and why they do what they do are critical.*

-- *One reason the IRS has so much trouble modernizing its systems, for instance, is that there are over seventy-three thousand pages in the statutes and regulations the agency must implement.3 Between 2001 and 2012, the tax code changed 4,680 times, an average of once per day.4 When former IRS commissioner John Koskinen would get called in front of Congress and its members would gripe about the tax system, he would shake his head and say, “I didn’t write the tax laws, you did.”5 He had a point.*
+- *One reason the IRS has so much trouble modernizing its systems, for instance, is that there are over seventy-three thousand pages in the statutes and regulations the agency must implement.
+Between 2001 and 2012, the tax code changed 4,680 times, an average of once per day.
+When former IRS commissioner John Koskinen would get called in front of Congress and its members would gripe about the tax system, he would shake his head and say, “I didn’t write the tax laws, you did.”
+He had a point.*

 - *The federal DOL sets the goal for timeliness of payments at 87 percent, meaning that state labor agencies get a good grade even if one in every eight workers who apply has to wait over three weeks to receive a first payment.*